Women in the Russian invasion of Ukraine: War crimes and violence against women

-Even before the 2022 invasion started, women and girls living in conflict-affected eastern Ukraine bordering Russia have not felt safe – neither in public nor at home – since the War in Donbas broke out in 2014.
+Even before the 2022 invasion started, women and girls living in conflict-affected eastern Ukraine bordering Russia have not felt safe – neither in public nor at home – since the war in Donbas broke out in 2014.
 The situation was worsened by devastating social and economic crises, access to weaponry, and trauma created by the ongoing armed conflict between the government of Ukraine and Russia-backed separatists.
 Reports showed women and girls especially found themselves in a desperate situation of domestic and sexual violence without protection from that violence, due to the war.

-Sexual violence has been seen in Ukraine and other conflicts by Russian and Russian lead forces previously.
-According to the Sexual Violence in Armed Conflict data set, there have been claims against Russian troops of sexual violence in three of seven years of conflict since 2014 in eastern Ukraine, with a majority of reports occurring from individuals in detention.
-The US State Departments 2020 Country Report for Human Rights Practices in Ukraine documents beatings and electric shock in the genital area, rape, threats of rape, forced nudity, and threats of rape against family members by Russian-led forces as a means of torture and punishment.
-Amnesty International also reported cases of gang rape and rape of adults and children of both sexes by Russia forces in Chechnya in the early 2000s.